FlavienVidal/panorama-stitching/README.md

 How do they work?
-They extract a sparse set of features and match them to each other,
+They extract a sparse set of features and match them to each other.

 1. Detection: Identify the interest points